TheBryceIsRight/ss-i18n/README.md

 # simple-i18n-example

-This is a simple example of a multilingual site implemented in [Next.js](https://nextjs.org/) using [dynamic routing](https://nextjs.org/docs#dynamic-routing).
+This is a simple example of a multilingual site implemented in [Next.js](https://nextjs.org/) using [dynamic routing](https://nextjs.org/docs#dynamic-routing) created by Bryce Watson.

 # Features